 A Disruptive Technology

-There has been tremendous growth in the adoption of software defined perimeter solutions and the zero trust network design over the last few years.
+Over the last few years, there has been tremendous growth in the adoption of software-defined perimeter solutions and zero-trust network design.
 This has resulted in SDP VPN becoming a disruptive technology, especially when replacing or working with the existing virtual private network.
-Why?
-Because the steps that software-defined perimeter proposes are needed.
+Why? because the steps that software-defined perimeter proposes are needed.

 Today’s network security architectures, tools, and platforms are lacking in many ways when trying to combat current security threats.
-From a bird’s eye view, the stages of zero trust software defined perimeter are relatively simple.
-SDP requires that endpoints, both internal and external to an organization, must authenticate and then be authorized before being granted network access.
+From a bird’ s-eye view, the zero-trust software-defined perimeter (SDP) stages are relatively simple.
+SDP requires that endpoints, both internal and external to an organization, authenticate and then be authorized before being granted network access.
 Once these steps occur, two-way encrypted connections between the requesting entity and the intended protected resource are created.

 For pre-information, you may find the following post helpful: